Mateusz-11/Budget_Accounting_App/README.md

 ## Lessons Learned

-- I shoud better plan models and views
+- I should better plan models and views

-- I shoud make a To-Do list with tasks
+- I should make a To-Do list with tasks

-- I shuld give the app to manual tests with real users
+- I should give the app to manual tests with real users

 ## 🛠 Technology